Dear Colleagues! Herewith we are sending to you joint NGO International Statement on

 environmental, and development impact of the MAI with full public

 participation.
 The negotiations should be suspended during this assessment.
+2) Require multinational investors to observe binding agreements

-to ensure that they do not use the MAI to exploit weak regulatory regimes.
+incorporating environment, labour, health, safety and human rights standards to ensure that they do not use the MAI to exploit weak regulatory regimes.

 Ensure that an enforceable agreement on investor responsibilities takes

+precedence over any agreement on investor rights.
 3) Eliminate the investor state dispute resolution mechanism and put into

+place democratic and transparent mechanisms which ensure that civil society, including local and indigenous peoples, gain new powers to hold investors to account.
 4) While none of the undersigned NGOs object to the rights of investors to

 be compensated for expropriation by a nation state, there are adequate